Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Segre classes

 so that the homogenization of $R(t_1,t_2,t_3)$ is

 This polynomial is sectional log-concave and M-convex (as prescribed by Theorem~\ref{thm:R}), but it is not Lorentzian.
 We note that its normalization

 {\em is\/} Lorentzian. \qede\end{example}

-We know of no example of a closed subscheme $Z\subseteq \Pbb^{n_1}\times\cdots\times \Pbb^{n_\ell}$ for which the {\em normalization\/} of the homogenization of the numerator of $1-\zeta_I$ is not Lorentzian.
+We know of no example of a closed subscheme $Z\subseteq \Pbb^{n_1}\times\cdots\times \Pbb^{n_\ell}$ for which the normalization of the homogenization of the numerator of $1-\zeta_I$ is not Lorentzian.
 This does not appear to follow directly from Theorem~\ref{thm:R}.
+We pose it as a question.

 \begin{quest} Is the {\em normalization\/} of the homogenization of the numerator of $1-\zeta_I$ always a Lorentzian polynomial? \end{quest}

 The conjecture stated in~\S\ref{S:intro} proposes that the answer to this question should be affirmative.
 We have verified that this is the case for several hundred randomly chosen monomial ideals.